Gut microbiota: Pregnancy

-The gut microbiota of a woman changes as pregnancy advances, with the changes similar to those seen in metabolic syndromes such as diabetes.
+The gut microbiota of a woman changes as pregnancy advances, with the changes similar to those seen in metabolic syndromea such as diabetes.
 The change in gut microbiota causes no ill effects.
 The newborn's gut microbiota resemble the mother's first-trimester samples.
 The diversity of the microbiome decreases from the first to third trimester, as the numbers of certain species go up.

 Probiotics, prebiotics, synbiotics, and pharmabiotics

 Probiotics contain live microorganisms.
 When consumed, they are believed to provide health benefits by altering the microbiome composition.
 Current research explores using probiotics as a way to restore the microbial balance of the intestine by stimulating the immune system and inhibiting pro-inflammatory cytokines.

 With regard to gut microbiota, prebiotics are typically non-digestible, fiber compounds that pass undigested through the upper part of the gastrointestinal tract and stimulate the growth or activity of advantageous gut flora by acting as substrate for them.

 Synbiotics refers to food ingredients or dietary supplements combining probiotics and prebiotics in a form of synergism.

 The term "pharmabiotics" is used in various ways, to mean: pharmaceutical formulations (standardized manufacturing that can obtain regulatory approval as a drug) of probiotics, prebiotics, or synbiotics; probiotics that have been genetically engineered or otherwise optimized for best performance (shelf life, survival in the digestive tract, etc.); and the natural products of gut flora metabolism (vitamins, etc.).

 There is some evidence that treatment with some probiotic strains of bacteria may be effective in treatment of irritable bowel syndrome, inflammatory bowel disease, and abdominal bloating.
 Those organisms most likely to result in a decrease of symptoms have included: